utdata/rwd-mastery-assignments/alcohol-sales-tabc/rubric-spring20.md

 ### The story

 You'll produce an **600-word news story** drawn from supplied data sets and two pre-recorded source interviews.
 If you wish, you may include additional on-the-record sources you interview but it is not required.
 Use Google Docs and share it with me as an editor.
+Don't pad your story with fluff.
+Instead, find another fact or quote to support your story.
+I'll count off way more for padding than for being short.
+Stay focused on the story and don't editorialize or pontificate.
+This should be a news story, not a personalized blog post.
 (300 points)

 The materials you have to work with are the following: